xddq/google-oauth2-oidc/README.md

 # Notes/Learnings

+- This code is mostly a quick "hack together" to get the basics working.
+It is simply used to practically demonstrate a full example how `sign in with google` can be implemented when we have a SPA in the frontend and a separate server as the API.
 - One can use the [OpenId Connect discovery mechanism](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) and query the "./.well-known/openid-configuration" file for a given identity provider.
 This file holds almost all required information to implement OAuth2 / OpenId connect.
 For example for google we can find it